i10/ARPen/README.md

 This project is sponsored by the German Federal Ministry of Education and Research (BMBF) as part of their Open Photonics call (Personal Photonics, 13N14065).

 # Instructions

 ## 1. Building the ARPen
+The ARPen was originally built around the "Read Bear Nano v2" chip.
+As this chip is not sold anymore we created a custom chip using the "RN4871".
+In the following we explain both setups.

+### 1.1 Setup using the "RN4871"
+You can 3D print the whole ARPen on your own.
+The 3d models can be found under the `Redesign` folder.

+1. Print the 3d models for the ARPen.
+	* Choose one top half
+	* Print the lower half
+2. Insert three momentary switches or buttons into the holes in the ARPen as shown below and solder them to cables, which will be connected to a Bluetooth chip as described in the next step.
+3. Build and program the custom chip for the ARPen.
+The process is documented [here][9] in chapter 3.
+This chip will also work within the 3d models from the "Red Bear Nano v2"-setup.
+The other way does not work, as the Red Bear is to wide to fit into the new models.
+4. Print the marker sheet which corresponds to your chosen top half on an A4 paper using a normal 2D printer, cut out the individual marker codes (6x or 12x), and paste them around the printed box.
+5. Connect the momentary buttons and lithium-ion battery (110 mAh, 3.5V, [link to a sample battery][6]) to the chip as shown below.
+6. Place the chip and battery inside the shaft of the pen. _Remember_ to disconnect the battery after using ARPen for sketching or modeling!

+### 1.2 Setup using the "Read Bear Nano v2"
 You can 3D print the whole ARPen on your own.
 The 3d models can be found under the `ARPen 3d Models and Marker` folder.

 1. Print the 3d models for the ARPen.